A Smoky Mountain Road Trip Uncovers Unexpected Gems

 As the nation’s most visited national park, a Smoky Mountain road trip should be on everyone’s bucket list.
 Personally, when I take a trip, I try to see and do as much as I can.
 When my extended family decided to rent a cabin in Gatlinburg, I decided to make a road trip out of it.
 My husband, two-year-old son and I drove from New Orleans to Atlanta and through Georgia.
 We trekked across North Carolina to Gatlinburg, then North Alabama on our way back.
 Our sojourn transpired over the course of 10 days and we found some unexpected gems along the way.

-Rocky Mountain Road Trip Adventure
+Smoky Mountain Road Trip Adventure

 FIRST STOP: GEORGIA